RicaBenhossi/Alura-Learning/Git-GitHub/01-Git_Github/ClassNotes.md

 - git init
   This command initialize the current folder as a git repository to git start tracking it.

+- git init --bare
+  This command do the same as git init but it creates a repository that will cointaisn only the changes of the files and not a copy of the files it self.
+  It means that we won't use it to access and change files.
+It is just to store the changes.
+It's used to create remte repositories.

+- git remote
+  It lists all the remote repositories of the repo you're in.
+Will show blank if there is none.

 - git add
   This command add the files to the stage area.
 This area holds the files selected to be commited E.g.: